 - 7. Plaintiffs are Ohio voters that live in House and Senate Districts that were drawn in 2010: - a.
-Plaintiff Michael Gonidakis resides in Dublin, Ohio at 6586 Baronscourt Loop in House District 21 and Senate District 16. - Plaintiff Mary Parker resides in Galena, Ohio at 8925 Cupstone Drive in House District 68 and Senate District 19. - c.
-Plaintiff Margaret Conditt resides in Liberty Township, Ohio at 6959 Rock Springs Drive in House District 52 and Senate District 4. - d.
-Plaintiff Beth Vanderkooi resides in Columbus, Ohio at 541 East Moler Street in House District 18 and Senate District 15.
+Plaintiff Michael Gonidakis resides in Dublin, Ohio at 6586 Baronscourt Loop in House District 21 and Senate District 16. - Plaintiff Mary Parker resides in Galena, Onio at 8925 Cupstone Drive in House District 68 and Senate District 19. - Plaintiff Margaret Conditt resides in Liberty Township, Ohio at 6959 Rock Springs Drive in House District 52 and Senate District 4. - d.
+Plaintiff Beth Vanderkooi resides in Columbus, Ohio at 541 East Moler Street in House District 18 and Senate District 15. - e.

-- e.
 Plaintiff Linda Smith resides in Westerville, Ohio at 4998 Blendon Pond Drive in House District 19 and Senate District 3. - f.
 Plaintiff Delbert Duduit resides in Lucasville, Ohio at 32 Greenbriar Road in House District 90 and Senate District 14. - g.
-Plaintiff Thomas W. Kidd Jr. resides in Waynesville, Ohio 45068 at 10114 Brooks Carroll Road in House District 62 and Senate District 7. - h.
+Plaintiff Thomas W. Kidd Jr. resides in Waynesville, Ohio 45068 at 10114 BrooksCarroll Road in House District 62 and Senate District 7.

+- h.
 Plaintiff Ducia Hamm resides in Savanah, Ohio at 53 North Main Street in House District 70 and Senate District 22. - 8.
-Plaintiffs live in either malapportioned state legislative districts (or non-existent state legislative districts), thus harming Plaintiffs. - 9.
+Plaintiffs live in either malapportioned state legislative districts or non-existent state legislative districts, thus harming Plaintiffs. - 9.
 Plaintiffs are also harmed right now because, until valid redistricting occurs, Ohioans, including Plaintiffs, cannot decide which candidates to support, cannot decide to run or to encourage candidates to run, cannot educate themselves or others on the positions of candidates in their districts and prepare to hold those candidates responsible, and cannot associate with others in their district. - 10.
-Defendants are the Ohio Redistricting Commission, which is made up of a bipartisan group of elected officials, and Frank LaRose, in his official capacity as Secretary of State.
+Defendant is Secretary of State Frank LaRose in his official capacity.
+Secretary of State LaRose is the Chief Elections Officer of Ohio, with such powers and duties relating to the registration of voters and the conduct of elections.
+See, e.g., O.R.C. § 3501.04.